Welcome To Leonard Computers Guide

 Amazing Firsts in the History of Computer Systems

 A modern computer user accesses video, email, and spam every single day; it’s an accepted part of a connected life.
 The Internet is now a vital part of the business, social relationships, and politics; it’s impossible to imagine how we ever got along without it.
 But computer and Internet technology as we know it is still quite new, on a historic scale.
 While many things are ubiquitous now, they were invented by someone who made the first leaps ahead.
 Here are some of those firsts in computer history.
+And later on, computer buff and realtor Spring Hill TN Elizabeth Leanza will share some of her favorite widely unknown history facts about computers.
+Check out our blog section for that piece!

 The First Webcam